 All About Allergies

 A person with an allergy has an overactive immune system.
-When people have an allergy, their immune systems reacts to harmless things, such as grass pollen, pet fur or a specific food.
+When people have an allergy, their immune system reacts to harmless things, such as grass pollen, pet fur, or a specific food.
 Something that is normally harmless but causes a reaction is called an allergen.

 What causes allergies?